78th Division Highway

 In 1968, the NIMBYers in Phillipsburg, New Jersey successfully fought I-78 coming through their town.
 This was for the best since there are several dangerous curves on the Lehigh Valley Thruway near Easton.
 In 1969, the Department of Highways proposed a new Interstate 78 alignment to leave between Exit 45 and Exit 49, travel south and turn east near Emmaus and continue south of Allentown and Bethlehem.
 It would cross the Delaware River north of Raubsville, Pennsylvania.

-In 1970, the section from Interstate 81 to the Berks County line opened to traffic.
-It would be the last new section of Interstate 78 to open for 19 years.
+The section from Interstate 81 to the Berks County line opened to traffic in 1970, and it would be the last new section of Interstate 78 to open for 19 years.

 The first exit numbers to appear on the 1975 PennDOT map showed Interstate 78 with mileage based exit numbers, which reappeared in 2001.
 The last time mileage-based exit numbers were shown on Interstate 78 was on the 1978 map.

 Construction finally began in 1984 on the long-awaited southern bypass of the Allentown-Bethlehem-Easton area, from PA 309 east to New Jersey.
 New Jersey DOT took over construction of their missing link from the toll bridge to US 22 east of Phillipsburg.
 In 1986, the connection from the US 22 interchange to PA 309 was still proposed, with construction beginning on it in 1987.
+The project was not without tragedy as during the five years of construction, four workers lost their lives.
 The new 32-mile-long, $402 million section of Interstate 78 along with the 1,222-foot-long Interstate 78 Toll Bridge opened to traffic on November 21, 1989, thus finally completing Interstate 78 in Pennsylvania.
 At the ribbon-cutting ceremony, Governor Robert P. Casey said, "Completion of I-78 represents a major achievement for Pennsylvania, for our neighbors in New Jersey and for the nation.
 It represents a new road to opportunity for Lehigh Valley companies to grow and prosper.
 We open new arteries for safer, better access for the thousands of commuters who travel to work each day in a resurgent Lehigh Valley economy."
-This was just one of many expressways proposed for 30 years and never started until the 1980s in Pennsylvania.
+This was just one of many expressways in Pennsylvania that was proposed for 30 years but never started until the 1980s.

 Wednesday, February 14, 2007 will be remembered more for the snow and ice storm than romantic evenings for most of eastern Pennsylvania.
 Even those just passing through, or attempting to, on the Interstate won't soon forget Valentine's Day 2007.
 As conditions began to deteriorate with seven inches of snow followed by three inches of ice, several tractor-trailers began to jack-knife and smaller accidents occur which blocked the westbound lanes west of Allentown.
 PennDOT estimated at one point that hundreds of tractor-trailers were stuck due to conditions, running out of fuel, or fuel freezing.
 More than 130 National Guardsmen began using Humvees and other vehicles around 9 PM to help control traffic, pass out food, blankets, and baby supplies and rescue motorists.
 Police took fuel and food to some motorists.